 Many people choose embalming, which can alter the appearance of the skin.
 It’s another reason for which a recent photo of the deceased is essential to provide.
 The cosmetologist needs to apply makeup that looks natural and doesn't feel washed out.
-The hands can also prepared with base makeup.
+The hands can also be prepared with base makeup.

 Another aspect to consider when having an open-casket is time.
-The period of time between the death and the service, along with the embalming process, can cause skin jaundice, which is unnatural shade of yellow.
+The period of time between the death and the service, along with the embalming process, can cause skin jaundice, which is an unnatural shade of yellow.
 It doesn't happen often, and when it happens, cosmetologists use a thick base coat of makeup for covering the yellow hue.
 Should it be impossible for the cosmetologist to obtain excellent results, a closed casket is the better choice.
 It's not pleasant for the family to see the deceased with an unnatural look.

 No open-casket viewing